Thornhill (federal electoral district): 2004-2011: Shift to the Conservatives

 On February 23, 2004, Caplan announced that she would not run in the next federal election.
 The Liberals then chose Susan Kadis, who was then a Vaughan City Councillor, as their candidate for the next election.
 In the 2004 election, many ridings with large Jewish populations, Thornhill among them, started shifting toward the Conservative Party.
 The Liberal Party would end up losing 10% of the vote and they were now at 54.6%, about 20% more of the vote than Conservative candidate Josh Cooper.
 In the 2006 election, both Kadis and the Conservative candidate got slightly less votes than in 2004.

 Shortly after the 2006 election, Kadis was chosen to be the associate critic for Infrastructure and Communities.
 In March 2008, she was appointed National Revenue critic by Opposition Leader Stéphane Dion.
-In the 2008 election, the Conservative Party chose Peter Kent, an established media personality who had run in Toronto-St. Paul's in 2006, as their candidate.
+In the 2008 election, the Conservative Party chose Peter Kent, an established media personality who had run in St. Paul's in 2006, as their candidate.
 Kent would end up winning the riding with 49% of the vote compared to Kadis' 39%, possibly due to the fact that Conservative Prime Minister Stephen Harper promised continued support for Israel.